 - Diagnosed diseases.
 What about serious conditions like a heart attack or stroke?
 Has anyone in your family ever experienced this?
 It’s important to note that if a family member experienced a heart attack or stroke before the age of 55 (males) or 65 (females), your risk heart disease risk is considered to be higher.

-This may not seem like the most festive topic of conversation, but this year especially, we can all agree there is nothing more to be thankful for than good health.
-Knowing your risks and family history can help you — and the rest of your family members — prevent serious heart problems down the road.
+This may not seem like the most festive topic of conversation, but we can all agree there is nothing more to be thankful for than good health.
+Knowing your risks and family history can help you—and the rest of your family members—prevent serious heart problems down the road.

 Document your family members’ answers to these questions and make sure to keep the information in a safe and easily accessible place.
 Send the information to your doctor or take it with you to your next appointment.
 If your doctor has all of the information, they can then prescribe a prevention regimen to help you avoid heart disease.